m--isometric composition operators on directed graphs with one circuit: Introduction

-Finally, Section 4 is devoted to subnormality of Cauchy dual of composition operators.
-We begin with characterization of analyticity (see Proposition~\ref{prop:analiticity}) and we prove that $m$--isometric composition operators on a directed graph with one circuit are analytic (see Corollary~\ref{cor:analytic}).
-Theorem~\ref{th:subnormal} gives the affirmative answer to this problem for $2$--isometric operators with circuit having one element.
-We conclude this section with two results related to $2$--isometric composition operators on directed graph with one circuit.
-We state a characterization of $\Delta_{\cf}$--regularity of these operators (see Proposition~\ref{pro:regular}) and show that they never satisfy the kernel condition (see Theorem~\ref{th:kernel-condition}).
+Section 4 is devoted to the study of subnormality of the Cauchy dual operators of $2$--isometric composition operators on directed graphs with one circuit.
+We begin with a characterization of analyticity of composition operators on directed graphs with one circuit (see Proposition~\ref{prop:analiticity}) and prove that $m$--isometric operators within this class are analytic (see Corollary~\ref{cor:analytic}).
+Theorem~\ref{th:subnormal} gives the affirmative answer to the Cauchy dual subnormality problem for $2$--isometric operators with circuit having one element.
+We conclude this section with two results related to $2$--isometric composition operators on directed graphs with one circuit, namely, we state a characterization of $\Delta_{\cf}$--regularity of these operators (see Proposition~\ref{pro:regular}) and show that they never satisfy the kernel condition (see Theorem~\ref{th:kernel-condition}).